jskora/bash-config/README.md

 bash-config
 ===========

-Unix/Linux environment configuration scripts for interactive and non-interactive shell startup.
-Supports startup specific environment configurations varying by operating system and host.
+Unix/Linux environment configuration scripts for interactive and non-interactive shell startup varying by operating system and host.

+Configurations are included for Bash, Git, HTop, Java, Python, Tmux, and Vim.

 Installation
 ------------